Pilchardbobtb/todo-list/README.md

-install as usual, all the details and explainations are commented above the code that you may find in index.blade.php and web.php
+install as usual, all the details and explainations are commented above the code that you may find in todo/index.blade.php and routes/web.php